miketeta/easydevops/README.md

 # easydevops
-This repository will contain all our projects
+This repository will contain all our projects going forward